-The points across which the voltage is being measured are labeled a and b.
-The resistance of the object is defined as $R = \underbrace{V{ab}}{I}$ .....(6)
+The points across which the voltage is being measured are labeled a and ab.
+The resistance of the object is defined as $R = V{ab} \dots (6)$

-The unit is ohms $(\Omega)$
+The unit is ohms (Ω)

 Sometimes it is more convenient to deal with the reciprocal of resistance, called the conductance.
 It has the dimension of current per voltage measured in Mhos or Siemens.
-If the graph of voltage is plotted against current (I) and the line passes through the origin then the resistance of the object is independent of the voltage applied to the device and it shows that the object obeys ohms law.
+If the graph of voltage is plotted against current (I) and the line passes through the origin then the resistance of the object is independent of the voltage applied to the device and it shows that object obeys ohms law.